 Chances are, you most likely have something laying around your home that you don’t use anymore but you can’t quite get rid of.
 It could be an old suitcase stuffed in an attic or a rickety ladder that you don’t use but it may come in handy someday so it sits collecting dust.
 It could have sentimental value attached, or you could hoard in extreme cases.
 However, repurposing ideas with a little creativity can give new life to these items.

-Besides being useful again, repurposing ideas can add a creative punch to your space.
+Besides being useful again, these repurposing ideas can add a creative punch to your space.
 You also save it from the trash, so it’s a double win.
-If you’re curious on how you can repurpose your everyday items, we’ve pulled together several excellent ideas you can use to upcycle your items below.
+If you’re curious on how you can repurpose your everyday items, we’ve pulled together several excellent ways to repurpose that you can use to upcycle your old items below.

 - 1. Ladder Into a Bookshelf